TUM-I5/MolSim/README.md

   - Excecute `./MolSim --help` to get a detailed list of all options, parameters and their default values.

+  - An example run could look like this: `./MolSim ../../body_collision.cub -d 0.0002 -e 5`

 ### Run the tests

-- Enter the `build/test` directory after building the project.
+- Enter the `build/tests` directory after building the project.

 - Run `ctest` or `./tests` to run the tests.